 This briefing summarizes the key concepts of animal rights philosophy as espoused by philosopher Tom Regan.

-• “It’s My Personal Choice”
+• “It’s My Personal Choice, So Respect It”

 In answering this objection to veganism, we show how personal choice cannot be used to justify actions that are unethical.